Updated: April 11, 2023

 - Refined gastronomy, winery, and culture

 Both cities benefit from a state-of-the-art public health and education system, at roughly the same quality level as other European countries.
+You can see more about the education system in Portugal in our article here.

 What are the job opportunities like?